Sunday, October 15, 2023

 Shadow Lake Lodge was first established as a backcountry rest house by the Canadian Pacific Railway in 1930.
 Ownership was then transferred to the Brewster family of Banff in 1938 who ran the property as a backcountry lodge until just recently when the lodge was sold to the Alpine Club of Canada in 2019.
 (Read more about the history of the lodge here.)

-The lodge is situated in a beautiful meadow half a kilometre from Shadow Lake (easily visited in the evening after dinner or the next morning after breakfast.)
+The lodge is situated in a beautiful meadow a short distance away from Shadow Lake, easily visited in the evening after dinner or the next morning after breakfast.
+Or try visiting the lake for sunrise for an incredible experience!

 Other than the private cabins, there are two shared cabins, one for meals, and one with a fireplace for common gathering in the evenings.
 The gathering cabin was a cozy place for us on our recent stay where we could curl up by the fire to read in the afternoon or play games in the evening after dinner.
 And don't worry about bringing games because the lodge has many to choose from.